Frequently Asked Questions

 14. When will I know if I get the fellowship?

-The Program will select finalists by late January and bring them for interviews by mid-February.
-Fellowship offers generally come within a week after the interviews (by the third week of February).
+The Program will select finalists by December and bring them for interviews in January.
+Fellowship offers generally come within a week after the interviews (by late January).

 15. Do I have to be accepted into graduate school to apply for the fellowship?